Helping kids eat well - advice for parents

 That reminds me.
 I think it’s time for cake.
 Want some?

 Shula is a writer, broadcaster and artist.
 Her writing has appeared in the Globe and Mail, the Guardian Newspaper (UK) and on national CBC radio.
-These days you can hear her on Roundhouse Radio 98.3FM in Vancouver and read her articles in the Jewish Independent, where she is a regular contributor.
-Shula lives in Lynn Valley with her husband and two boys.
+Read her articles in the Jewish Independent, where she is a regular contributor.